p-DG cyclotomic nilHecke algebras II: Some cyclic modules

 We will refer to the tableau as the \emph{standard tableau} of shape $\mu$. \item[(2)] Any tableau $\mf{t}\in \mathrm{Tab}(\mu)$ can be obtained from $\mf{t}^{\mu}$ by a unique permutation $w_\mf{t}\in \mf{S}_n$.
 We will call $w_\mf{t}$ the \emph{permutation determined by $\mf{t}$}. \end{enumerate} \end{defn}

-\begin{rem}[A notation] The set $\Tab(\mu)$ constitutes an $\mf{S}_n$-set with a simple transitive action.
+\begin{rem}[On notation] The set $\Tab(\mu)$ constitutes an $\mf{S}_n$-set with a simple transitive action.
 Therefore, part (2) of Definition \ref{def-standard-tableaux} relies on the fact we assign to the identity element $e\in \mf{S}_n$ the maximal tableaux $\mf{t}^\mu$.

 In what follows, when talking about tableaux of a fixed partition $\mu$, we will abuse notation and use the tableau $\mf{t}$ and the permutation associated with it $w_\mf{t}\in \mf{S}_n$ interchangeably.
 In this notation $e$ will always stand for the standard tableau $\mf{t}^\mu$.
 We will also use the usual Coxeter length function on the symmetric group $\ell: \mf{S}_n\lra \N$, and transport it to $\Tab(\mu)$ under this identification. \end{rem}